Clicky

 Safety and Legal Concerns

 Let’s not forget that loud music can be distracting.
 When playing music you need to be more aware of your surroundings.
 I know it sounds crazy especially when you listen to music in your car all the time.
-But a jet ski and boating are different.
+But a PWC and boating are different.
 You don’t have roads to keep people on track, and a lot of people are not paying attention to where they’re going so you must be more aware.

 Portable is the Best Option